ParisNeo/ollama_proxy_server/README.md

 Ollama Proxy Fortress is **more than just a patch**.
 It's a permanent solution that offers layers of security and powerful features that core Ollama doesn't provide:

 *   🛡️ **Ironclad Security Gateway:** Enforce API key authentication for every single request.
-Add rate limiting to prevent abuse and filter access by IP address.
+Add global rate limiting to prevent abuse and filter access by IP address.
-*   👤 **Centralized User Management:** Create different "users" for your different apps or family members, each with their own unique, revocable API keys.
+*   👤 **Centralized User Management:** Create different "users" for your different apps or family members, each with their own unique API keys.
+*   🔑 **Fine-Grained Key Controls:** Set optional, **per-key rate limits** (e.g., 100 requests every 5 minutes) that override the global settings.
+Temporarily **disable or re-enable keys** on the fly without having to revoke them permanently.
 *   🌐 **Multi-Server Management & Federation:** Centrally manage all your Ollama backend servers.
-The proxy unifies them, allowing you to see and use models from all your servers as if they were one.
+The proxy load-balances requests and provides a unified view of all available models.
-*   📊 **Usage Insights:** A beautiful admin dashboard shows you exactly which keys are being used and how often.
+*   📊 **Graphical Usage Insights:** A beautiful analytics dashboard with interactive charts shows you usage over time, peak hours, and server load distribution, with options to export data.
 *   🚀 **Effortless 1-Click Setup:** No Docker, no `pip install`, no command-line wizardry required.
 Just download and run a single script.

 ---